liamoehlman/queue-processor/README.md

     });
 }

-sqsProcessor(config, mySweetMessageHandler);
+queueProcessor(config, mySweetMessageHandler);
 ```

-Also takes an optional logger as the second param. e.g sqsProcessor(config, logger, mySweetMessageHandler)
+Also takes an optional logger as the second param. e.g queueProcessor(config, logger, mySweetMessageHandler)